-If you have a device that requires RCA connections that pass audio and video signals to your display, you will want a TV that has these type of inputs.
-RCA connections however, are becoming rarer these days due to HDMI ports.
+If you have a device that requires RCA connections that pass audio and video signals to your display, you will want a TV that has these types of inputs.
+RCA connections, however, are becoming rarer these days due to HDMI ports.
 If necessary, you can purchase an RCA-to-HDMI adapter to complete this connection.

 In-home 3D viewing to date has not been all that successful.
 And in my opinion, the reasons for this are due to a lack of consumer interest and available 3D content which is limited to a small number of sources along with the necessity of having to wear 3D glasses and having to purchase a 3D Blu-ray player.
 This has definitely hurt the widespread adoption of this format.

 I personally have a 3D HDTV in my home with a limited number of 3D Blu-ray discs.
 I do enjoy the” in-home” 3D experience with results that are very similar to want can be seen in your local movie theater.
 I also view 3D content through Netflix.
 And in my opinion, Blu-ray delivers better 3D picture quality than broadcast 3D programming such as Netflix and other broadcast sources I have viewed.
 But I must admit I rarely do any 3D viewing in my home.

 So is purchasing a 3D TV worth the extra expense?
 Well, most mid and all higher-priced HDTVs are equipped with 3D as a standard feature.
 Which means you will likely end up with this feature whether you desire it or not.
 As the old saying goes… it’s better to have it and not need it than to need it and not have it.